Florida Books: The Best Books Set in the Sunshine State

 When Lily’s father dies, she’s surprised to inherit a beach cottage that she didn’t know he owned.
 While she’s never been big on lounging on a beach, she heads to the Gulf Coast home hoping to learn more.
 When she arrives, the shutters are peeling on the outside, but the inside is full of memorabilia.

 Lily has never known much about her aunt, Lily-Mae.
-In fact, her mother refused to speak about her sister.
+In fact, her mother refused to speak about her.
 The house contents include a carton of Lily-Mae’s journals that share stories Lily has never heard about her mother’s childhood in Tennessee, bringing new understanding about herself and her family.

 This novel is told from the perspectives of both Lily and her aunt Lily-Mae, including Lily in the 2010s and her aunt in the 1950s.
-While this is a beach read that includes some romance, it also has deeper storylines and mystery elements.
-One reviewer called it “a beach read that would work for a book club discussion.”
+While this is a beach read that does include some romance, it also includes deeper storylines and mystery elements.

 Bubble in the Sun book cover